 And I’ve decided that I’d like to share the draft of that chapter, here, today.

-So, here it is, ladies and gentleman ….
+So, here it is, ladies and gentlemen ….

 We Really Don’t Know How We Affect Other People